Leukaemia: Symptoms, diagnosis and treatment

 Many types of leukaemia produce no obvious symptoms in the early stages.
-Eventually, symptoms might include any of the following:
+Eventually, symptoms may include any of the following:

 - Anaemia and related symptoms, such as fatigue, pallor and a general feeling of illness.

 - A tendency to bruise or bleed easily, including bleeding from the gums or nose, or blood in the stool or urine.

 - Susceptibility to infections such as sore throat or bronchial pneumonia, which may be accompanied by headache, low-grade fever, mouth sores or skin rash.

 - Swollen lymph nodes, typically in the neck, armpits or groin.

 - Loss of appetite and weight.